 Want to learn more about which essential oils can help put your immune system back on a healthy track?
 We’ve created a list of the eight best essential oils for colds.
 For those unfamiliar with the immensely popular world of essential oils, we’ve also provided a quick recap on how to use them.

-The 8 Best Essential Oils for Colds and Flus
+Which Essential Oils Are Best for Colds and Flus?

 Here are eight of the best essential oils you can use to alleviate cold and flu-like symptoms.